Urban Survival Skills: How To Survive In A Broken World

 You might be…but you shouldn’t assume that.

-This assumption helps you get prepared for that scenario.
+This assumption helps you prepare for THAT scenario.

 And that’s why you need a fully stocked Get Home Bag.

-Before you skip this section, hear this: a GET HOME BAG is very different from a “Bug Out Bag” (BOB).
+Now, this is very different from a “Bug Out Bag” (BOB).

-A BOB tends to be a large backpack stored at home and chalked full of almost every necessary piece of survival gear imaginable.
+A BOB tends to be a large backpack stored at home and chalked full of every piece of survival gear imaginable.

 Bug Out Bag Checklist eBook Cover - a man walking away wearing a military style backpack